devzeeh/june-to-dec-2025-GO-Practice/README.md

 ---

 ### Week 2: Maps (Dictionaries)
-- [ ]  Learn what maps are and how to declare them
+- [ ] Day 1: Learn what maps are and how to declare them
-- [ ]  Add, update, and delete entries in maps
+- [ ] Day 2: Add, update, and delete entries in maps
-- [ ]  Loop over maps with `range`
+- [ ] Day 3: Loop over maps with `range`
-- [ ]  Check if a key exists in a map
+- [ ] Day 4: Check if a key exists in a map
-- [ ]  Write a program that stores and prints a phone book
+- [ ] Day 5: Write a program that stores and prints a phone book

 ### Week 2 Side Project:
 Build a simple inventory tracker using maps for items and quantities.